Seduced and Abandoned (2013 film): Release and reception

 Seduced and Abandoned premiered in the Special Screenings section of the 2013 Cannes Film Festival on May 20, 2013.
 A week prior to its premiere at the festival, the North American rights to the film were acquired by HBO Films.
-It later aired on HBO on October 28, 2013 and will be given a cinematic release in the United Kingdom on November 8, 2013.
+It later aired on HBO on October 28, 2013, and was given a cinematic release in the United Kingdom on November 8, 2013.

 The film received positive feedback from critics.
 Review aggregation website Rotten Tomatoes gives the film a score of 86% based on reviews from 22 critics, with a rating average of seven out of 10.
 Metacritic, which assigns a weighted average score out of 100 to reviews from mainstream critics, reports the film with two different scores.
 When combined, the film has a score of 74 based on 19 reviews.

 Stephen Holden of The New York Times gave the film a positive review, calling the film "the year’s most entertaining put-on."
 Holden described it as a film that "rambles entertainingly from topic to topic. [...]
 There is hardly a dull moment."
 Hank Stuever of The Washington Post called the film "a fun, larky travel essay and commentary on the film biz, an exquisite wallow in the most rarefied sort of first-world problems."
 Conversely, David Hinkley of New York Daily News gave the film a negative review, stating, "In a perfect world, Seduced and Abandoned might have told us why it's so hard for grownups to find anything they want to see at the movies these days.
 Alas, while it flirts with that question and answer, in the end it plays a little too much like a home movie for the film industry."